2019 Gold Britannia 1oz

 Due to the popularity of the 1oz gold Britannia coin, several other versions have been spawned.
 The gold version is available in Half, Quarter and tenth ounce sizes, to complement the larger 1oz coin.
 These can be bought in bullion finish or in proof sets which command a premium due to finish and presentation.
 The smaller coins can appeal both to collectors and modest investors who seek smaller, more affordable individual coins.

 In recent years we’ve also witnessed beautiful special edition 1oz iterations.
 Last year witnessed the 30th-anniversary limited edition of the coin which commanded a premium over the mass-produced version.
-This year, in very limited quantity, the Royal Mint have launched a version with an oriental style border, no doubt to further appeal to the Asian market.
+This year, in very limited quantity, the Royal Mint has launched a version with an oriental style border, no doubt to further appeal to the Asian market.

 And now in silver

 A decade after the Gold Britannia launch came the 1oz Silver Britannia.
-In a similar fashion to it’s older gold cousin, the 1oz silver coin has become the go to coin for those investing in silver.
+In a similar fashion to it’s older gold cousin, the 1oz silver coin has become the go-to coin for those investing in silver.
 The coin is mass produced to reduce cost and provide great value for money.
 As a legal tender coin, it also attracts no Capital Gains Tax.

 Our expert opinion

 The newest version of the Britannia 1oz gold coin is always one of our best sellers.
 Quite simply, it ticks all the boxes.
 For investors, the 1oz size reduces production cost when compared to smaller coins.
 It’s mass produced at the Mint and finished to bullion standard, lending itself to a value investment.
-For UK investors, the £100 face value can be a huge cost saving when it comes to sell.
+For UK investors, the £100 face value can be a huge cost saving when it comes to selling.
 That’s because the face value qualifies the coin as legal tender and therefore the Treasury can’t tax you on any Capital Gains made when selling the coins.
 Quantity discounts run deep too, so you’re rewarded with reductions as you increase the amount you buy.
 When selling, the Britannias also pay well.

 The best bit..